 Preparation of vaccination programs

-If an ordinance of the Ministry of Health provides for it, vaccination programs and preventive tests can be set up not only for insured persons but also for at-risk persons who have no health insurance.
+If an ordinance of the Ministry of Health provides for it, vaccination programs and preventive tests can be set up not only for insured people but also for at-risk people who have no health insurance.
 The regulations could also contain regulations for the various services, including those relating to remuneration and billing.

 Better tracing of the onset of infection through the Einreiseanmeldung